Chung Ju-yung: First escape attempt

-At the age of sixteen, Chung and a friend decided to travel to the city of Seishin (Chongjin, currently in North Korea) for work in hopes of escaping the harsh realities of farm life.
-After a 15-mile trek through the most dangerous parts of the Paechun valley, the pair reached the town of Kōgen (Kowon, currently in North Korea) where they took up jobs as construction workers.
-They worked long hours for low pay but Chung enjoyed the fact that he could earn money independently.
-Chung and his friend continued the work for two months until Chung's father learned of their whereabouts.
+At sixteen, Chung and a friend decided to travel to the city of Seishin (Chongjin, currently in North Korea) for work, hoping to escape the harsh realities of farm life.
+After a 15-mile trek through the most dangerous parts of the Paechun Valley, the pair reached the town of Kōgen (Kowon, in North Korea), where they took up jobs as construction workers.
+Chung and his friend continued working for two months until Chung's father learned of their whereabouts.

 Second escape attempt

-The journey that Chung and his friend had embarked on made him realize his passion for civil engineering and gave him a sense of accomplishment.
-Once he returned to his home village of Gasan-ri in Tsūsen-gun, he devised another escape plan: this time towards Keijō (formerly Hanseong, currently Seoul).
-With two companions, Chung left for Keijō in April 1933.
-The journey seemed destined for failure, especially since one of the boys was caught by a sibling early on.
-More misfortune came upon them when Chung and his friend were conned by a stranger who promised them jobs but instead took all of their money.
-The journey came to an end when Chung's father found the two staying at Chung's grandfather's house nearby.
+The journey that Chung and his friend undertook deepened his interest in civil engineering and instilled a strong sense of personal accomplishment.
+Upon returning to his home village of Gasan-ri in Tsūsen-gun, Chung began planning another attempt to leave – this time with the goal of reaching Keijō (formerly Hanseong, currently Seoul).
+In April 1933, Chung departed for Keijō with two companions.

+The journey soon met with obstacles: including the apprehension of one of the boys by a family member.
+Additional difficulties arose when Chung and his remaining companion were deceived by an individual who falsely promised them employment but instead stole their money.
+Chung's father eventually located them, bringing the attempt to an end at his grandfather's nearby residence.